Skip to content

 Jabra .NET SDK

-With the Jabra .NET SDK, you can easily integrate Jabra device functionality into your .NET applications for Windows.
+With the Jabra .NET SDK, you can easily integrate Jabra device functionality into your .NET application.

 The SDK supports the following use cases: